Alpha Camelopardalis: Description

-Alpha Camelopardalis has a stellar classification of O9 Ia, with the 'Ia' indicating that it is an O-type luminous supergiant.
+Alpha Camelopardalis has a stellar classification of O9 Ia, with the 'Ia' luminosity class indicating that it is an O-type luminous supergiant.
 It is a massive star with 37.6 times the mass of the Sun and 32.5 times the Sun's radius.
 The effective temperature of the outer envelope is 29,000 K; much hotter than the Sun's effective temperature of 5,778 K, giving it the characteristic blue hue of an O-type star.
 It is emitting 676,000 times the luminosity of the Sun and is a weak X-ray emitter.
+It has a high rate of spin, showing a projected rotational velocity of 100 km/s.